firecamp-dev/firecamp/README.md

 - **Account**:  Create your Firecamp account with Github, Google, and Email and sync your data across devices and the cloud.

-- **Collection**: Collect and organise your APIs through the “collect and folder” feature.
+- **Collection**: Collect and organise your APIs through the “collection and folder” feature.

 - **Workspace and team collaboration**: Firecamp allows you to create personal and team workspaces according to your needs.
 You can create a team workspace and collaborate with unlimited team members for better API development flow.